 * Where do I get my investment advice and what is the quality of such advice?

 Once you’ve answered these questions, sit down with a loved one to discuss whether there is congruency with your answers and how you are currently investing.
-Just because we’ve been in a three year bull run doesn’t mean you’re now an investment guru.
+Just because we’ve been in a four year bull run doesn’t mean you’re now an investment guru.
 It’s important not to overestimate your abilities when it comes to investing.
 We all lose money eventually, it’s just a matter of when and how much.
+Let’s just hope the party continues in 2014 and beyond!